htcondor/htcondor/docs/man-pages/condor_run.rst

 machines.

-*condor\_run* will use the shell specified in the ``SHELL`` :index:`SHELL<single: SHELL>` environment variable, if one exists.
+*condor\_run* will use the shell specified in the ``SHELL`` :index:`SHELL` environment variable, if one exists.
 Otherwise, it will use */bin/sh* to execute the shell command-line.

 By default, *condor\_run* expects Perl to be installed in